Dmgvol/UE_Modding/ExpertModding/UEClasses.md

 ![](/Media/Headers/2.png)

-Assuming we already have the UHT dumpers, look for the class header, in this case it's `BaseCharacter.h`.
+Assuming we already have the UHT headers, look for the class header, in this case it's `BaseCharacter.h`.

 > [!IMPORTANT]
 > If you don't have UHT headers, go to [Dumping UHT](/ExpertModding/GeneratingUHT.md) guide.